By Eric Johnson

 Since 1987, members from the Mormonism Research Ministry team have been going to Manti, UT for two weeks each June to participate in outreach at the Mormon Miracle Pageant.
 Thousands of people from all over the United States come to watch the pageant, a play on the hillside of the temple depicting Joseph Smith and his translation of the Book of Mormon as well as the history of the early Mormons.
 It’s an exciting time as we have a chance to fellowship with other believers, sharing God’s truth in the hours before the pageant begins at 9:30 p.m.
 In 2014 MRM produced a thousand copies of a 22-minute DVD that were handed out to the residents of Manti and the nearby town of Ephraim.
 It was meant to help residents better understand who we are and why we come.

 If you would like to be a part of this, there are several practical ways you can do so.
-First, you can come on one of the pageant days and participate with us.
+First, you can come on one of the pageant days and participate.
 Even if you don’t know very much, you can come and observe as well as lending moral support.
 Who knows, God may very well have a “divine appointment” in store just for you!
 If you have a tent, feel free to spend the night at the Manti City park (West 200 North), as dozens of Christians camp together at the northeast corner.
 Coming into town (Hwy 89) you will turn west on West 200 North and drive about 3 blocks.
 The cost to pitch a tent is $10 per night.
 There is also room for RV parking around the perimeter of the park.
 Since the park has no shower facilities, many use the showers at Snow College located about ten minutes to the north in Ephraim.
 To verify shower/pool prices you can call the college at (435) 283-7000.
 Snow College is located just east of Highway 89 on Center Street.
 Showers and pool are located in the Activity Center near the corner of Center and 400 West.
 Manti also has a public swimming pool and showers.
 If you like, there is a campground ¼ mile north of Manti.
 This site offers a pool, showers, and laundry facilities.
 (For more information on lodging and food, see the bottom of this article.)

 Many of you live too far away and would not be able to come.
 A second way you could participate is help us fund this important outreach.
 Besides the cost of the DVD production, our needs include transportation (vehicle and gas), fees for tents, and food.
 To help us with these expenses, go to the Donate button (orange) at the top right corner of this page.
 Designate “Manti Outreach” in the memo and we’ll be sure to use this money for the pageant expenses.